 The upper shelf holds 2 sets of blocks, while the top shelf has special photos and memories.

-Not sure how long it will remain looking like this (!) but at least things are easy enough to reorganise with everything in sections.
+Not sure how long it will remain looking like this (!) but at least things are easy enough to reorganise with everything now in organised sections.